Day 2: Finding your North Star

 This is how you start dominating your niche.

-This not only guarantees you have a clear path to follow to crush your competition, but it also allows you to do so, by thinking first and foremost about your customers.
+This not only guarantees you have a clear path to follow to crush your competition, but it also allows you to do so in a customer-centric way.

 Go through the questions we’ve provided and brainstorm: